 Kensington Palace, once the childhood home of Queen Victoria is now the official London residence of the Duke and Duchess of Cambridge, and makes for a perfect place to spend a long layover in London; there is enough to do to keep you occupied for a few hours, plenty of green space to walk around, and yet you can see most of what is on offer within that time frame so you won’t feel too rushed.

-Walk through the King’s State Apartments, see some of the finest paintings in the Royal collection in the King’s Gallery, get some fresh air in the Kensington Palace Gardens, and take in the history of the beautiful palace.
+Walk through the King’s State Apartments, see some of the finest paintings in the Royal Collection in the King’s Gallery, get some fresh air in the Kensington Palace Gardens, and take in the history of the beautiful palace.

 Visiting with kids: if you have a little extra time, then the Diana Memorial Playground is just around the corner.
 This is one of the most famous playgrounds in London and is an amazing place for kids to play.

-Safety is their number one concern and no one will be allowed to enter the playground unless they are accompanying a child and the park is permanently attended during opening hours to make sure everyone is kept safe.
+Safety is their number one concern and no adult will be allowed to enter the playground unless they are accompanying a child and the park is permanently attended during opening hours to make sure everyone is kept safe.

 The British Museum is a fantastic place to visit on a layover in London, partly because entry is free and partly because it’s a large space that you can wander around without too much effort if you’re feeling a little jet lagged or disoriented after a flight.
 There are numerous different permanent and visiting exhibits so there’s always something new to see, and there are free narrated talks that occur throughout the day.